FIBA Europe Cup: Single game records

 Source: FIBA Europe Cup As of 2 May 2017.

 Awards

 After each round, the FIBA Europe Cup awards the "Top Performer" honour to the best player of the given round.
-In its inaugural season, the competition had a Final Four MVP award for the best player of a given Final Four.
-However, since 2015–16 the award has not been handed out.
+In its inaugural season, in 2016, the competition had a Final Four MVP award for the best player of its final four.
+The final four format was later abandoned in favor of playoffs with two-legged finals.
+Since 2020, the league awards a Final MVP trophy again.